jt000/generator-msaldotnetangular/templates/README.md

-# CSS-DCS-DashboardUX
+# README

 ## Introduction

 This is the UX and Web API for hosting catalog onboarding for diagnostics.
 It is arranged into 2 different projects.
-The Angular web client is developed in the `webclient` and the WebAPI is developed in the `webapi`.
+The Angular web client is developed in the `<%= webapifoldername %>` folder and the WebAPI is developed in the `<%= webclientfoldername %>` folder.

 ## Getting Started